Skip to content

 resources:

-To ensure the nodes of the fleet are interconnected (e.g., if you'd like to use them for multi-node tasks), set placement to cluster.
-In this case, dstack will provision all nodes in the same backend and region and configure optimal inter-node connectivity.
+To ensure instances are interconnected (e.g., for distributed tasks), set placement to cluster.
+This ensures all instances are provisioned in the same backend and region with optimal inter-node connectivity

 AWS

-Currently, only one EFA interface is enabled regardless of the maximum number of interfaces supported by the instance type.
-This limitation will be lifted once this issue is fixed.
+Currently, only one EFA interface is enabled per instance, regardless of its maximum capacity.
+This will change once this issue is resolved.

 type: fleet